 Habit: Waltheria bahamensis grows as a herbaceous perennial to 75 cm in height that becomes woody with age at the base.
 The leaves are arranged alternately, oblong, to 4 cm in length with a dentate/serrate margin.
 The leaves are a dark bronze color and have ad- and abaxial stellate pubescence.

-The actinomorphic flowers are sessile in dense clusters in leaf axils.
+The complete, perfect, actinomorphic flowers are sessile in dense clusters in leaf axils.
 There are 5, hairy fused sepals in the calyx.
 There are 5 bright yellow, unfused petals in the corolla.
 There are 5 fused stamens forming a tube.
 The ovary is superior, hairy, with a single locule and 2 or more seeds.
 The fruit is a follicle.